Folks, just a little tease here for what's coming after the Arlen Specter and Judge Roberts story.

 They think they'll come up short, I suppose.

-But they simply they simply reject.
+But they simply reject.

-There's one area though of government that Libs do not want to empower and get bigger, and that's law enforcement.
+There's one area, though, of government that libs do not want to empower and get bigger, and that's law enforcement.

-Uh look at the ACLU, the the the evidence is is all over the place.
+The evidence is all over the place.

 It doesn't want law enforcement to get any more powerful than it is.